Aviva MyCare: Should you get it? [2020 Review]

 1. What is Aviva MyCare, and how does it work?

 Aviva MyCare is an Eldershield supplement plan designed to improve the coverage of your basic Eldershield.

 You may have realized that $300 or even $400 per month under the basic scheme is insufficient.

-So by the time we need long-term care decades later, the cost would have doubled!
+So by the time we need long-term care decades later, the cost for severe disability would have massively increased!

 So now, do you think $300 or $400 per month is sufficient for you?

 If not, that’s where Aviva Mycare comes into play.

 It increases your monthly payout from $600 up to $5,000 (depending on how much you need).

 And lengthens the payout duration from 6 years to Lifetime. (very useful since our life expectancy is ever increasing)